The Most Common Types Of Crane Accidents

 • Mechanical issues due to poor maintenance.

 Preventing crane tip-overs requires regular maintenance, proper planning, and careful execution.
-Operators must follow load charts, inspect equipment on schedule, and set up outriggers as the manufacturer recommends.
+Operators must follow load charts, inspect equipment on schedule, and set up outriggers according to the manufacturer’s recommendations.
 Operators must consider weather conditions like wind and rain before every lift.
-On uneven ground, rough-terrain cranes provide better stability than standard models.
+On uneven ground, rough-terrain cranes can provide better stability than standard models.

 Crane operators often bear responsibility for tip-over incidents.
-However, employers and site supervisors may also be liable, especially if they failed to train staff or hire unqualified workers.
-You may have the right to pursue compensation if you suffered injuries in a crane tip-over accident.
-Our injury attorneys can review your case and explain your legal options.
+However, employers and site supervisors may also be held liable, especially if they failed to train staff or hire unqualified workers.
+If you’re not sure whether you may have grounds to pursue compensation for the injuries suffered in a crane tip-over accident, our injury attorneys can review your case and explain your legal options.

 Contact With Power Lines